Binary multiplier: Signed integers

 Where ~p represents the complement (opposite value) of p.

 There are many simplifications in the bit array above that are not shown and are not obvious.
 The sequences of one complemented bit followed by noncomplemented bits are implementing a two's complement trick to avoid sign extension.
 The sequence of p7 (noncomplemented bit followed by all complemented bits) is because we're subtracting this term so they were all negated to start out with (and a 1 was added in the least significant position).
-For both types of sequences, the last bit is flipped and an implicit -1 should be added directly below the MSB.
-When the +1 from the two's complement negation for p7 in bit position 0 (LSB) and all the -1's in bit columns 7 through 14 (where each of the MSBs are located) are added together, they can be simplified to the single 1 that "magically" is floating out to the left.
+For both types of sequences, the last bit is flipped and an implicit −1 should be added directly below the MSB.
+When the +1 from the two's complement negation for p7 in bit position 0 (LSB) and all the −1's in bit columns 7 through 14 (where each of the MSBs are located) are added together, they can be simplified to the single 1 that "magically" is floating out to the left.
 For an explanation and proof of why flipping the MSB saves us the sign extension, see a computer arithmetic book.

-Floating point numbers
+Floating-point numbers

-A binary floating number contains a sign bit, significant bits (known as the significand) and exponent bits (for simplicity, we don't consider base and combination field).
+A binary floating-point number contains a sign bit, significant bits (known as the significand) and exponent bits (for simplicity, we don't consider base and combination field).
 The sign bits of each operand are XOR'd to get the sign of the answer.
 Then, the two exponents are added to get the exponent of the result.
 Finally, multiplication of each operand's significand will return the significand of the result.
 However, if the result of the binary multiplication is higher than the total number of bits for a specific precision (e.g. 32, 64, 128), rounding is required and the exponent is changed appropriately.